Documentation

 Shell hook — a preexec function pattern-matches your command.
 Safe commands (ls, cat, git log, etc.) pass through with zero overhead — no subprocess is spawned.

 Protect — for destructive commands, oops parses the command string, identifies the target files, and backs them up to ~/.oops/trash/.
+It catches direct commands plus common cleanup wrappers like xargs rm, fd -x rm, parallel rm, make clean, and package-manager clean scripts.
 Then the original command runs normally.

-Undo — reads the journal, restores files to their original paths.
-For git ops, applies the stash or recreates the deleted branch.
+Undo — reads the journal, builds a restore plan, detects conflicts before mutating files, stages backup content, and restores files to their original paths or another directory with --to.
+For git ops, it applies the recorded stash SHA or recreates the deleted branch.

 How backups work